New Orleans New Year's Day ramming is the latest attack to use a vehicle as a deadly weapon

 Here are the details of some major vehicle attacks:

 NEW ORLEANS, Jan.
-1, 2025 — At least 10 people are killed and dozens are injured after a driver rams a vehicle into a crowd of pedestrians in New Orleans’ bustling French Quarter district at 3:15 a.m. on New Year’s Day.
-The suspect is killed in a firefight with police, and the FBI says at least one improvised explosive device has been found on the scene.
+1, 2025 — At least 10 people are killed and dozens are injured after a U.S. citizen from Texas rams a vehicle into a crowd of pedestrians in New Orleans’ bustling French Quarter district at 3:15 a.m. on New Year’s Day.
+The FBI identifies the suspect as 42-year-old Shamsud-Din Jabbar.
+He is killed in a firefight with police.
+The FBI says several possible explosive devices were recovered and that a flag associated with the Islamic State group was found in the truck.

 MAGDEBURG, Germany, Dec.
 20. 2024 — At least five people are killed and more than 200 are injured when a car slams into a Christmas market in eastern Germany.
 Police arrest a 50-year-old doctor from Saudi Arabia who has renounced Islam and supports the far-right AfD party.